 I stopped in my tracks.
 I couldn’t stem the rising of octaves in my voice.
 I practically sang a high-soprano “Really?”

-I smile.
-This is the moment I’ve been waiting for.
+I smiled.
+This was the moment I had been waiting for.

-Anyway, the point of my little side bar, is that ever since that late night gaff, I’ve been memorizing ingredients like my life depended on it.
+Anyway, the point of my little side bar, is that ever since that late night gaff, I’d been memorizing ingredients like my life depended on it.

 Back to the story: Where did I get the cheese, you ask?
 I take a deep breath and say the follow words like a child that’s just learned how to say their first full sentence.